dal-dime/documentation/systems/keyset-task.md

 ### Screenshots

 {% include image.html url='/images/keyset-task-desktop.png' description='A keyset task as it appears when accessing the DIME web app on Desktop.
-This keyset task asks the user's intent to publish on Figshare.' %}
+This keyset task asks the user\'s intent to publish on Figshare.' %}